-- 6. Prepare a strategy for the long term development and enhancement of the character of Salthill village and promenade which provides for guidelines for good urban design and the development of high quality architectural standards for new developments and redevelopments. - 7.
-Carry out an environmental improvement scheme for Salthill. - 8.
-Upgrade public facilities including provision of outdoor/indoor showers, changing facilities and toilets and supports for water based activities. - Support proposals for the development of a destination tourism and recreational 9. attraction at the Leisureland and Salthill park sites with the potential to provide modern, purpose built recreation, civic and cultural facilities to serve the city and region.
+- 8. Carry out an environmental improvement scheme for Salthill including for the upgrade of the Promenade. - 9.
+Upgrade public facilities including provision of outdoor/indoor showers, changing facilities and toilets and supports for water based activities. - 10.
+Support proposals for the development of a destination tourism and recreational attraction at the Leisureland and Salthill park sites with the potential to provide modern, purpose built recreation, civic and cultural facilities to serve the city and region.